-You should consult with your family lawyer to ensure your Application is sufficient to protect you and others you wish to be named on the Order.
+You should consult with the best family lawyers gold coast area to ensure your Application is sufficient to protect you and others you wish to be named on the Order.

-The police will take an order out on your behalf if they are called to attend, if there have been acts of domestic violence, and they see it fit to make an application.
+The police will take an order out on your behalf if they are called to attend if there have been acts of domestic violence and if they see it fit to make an application.
 Otherwise, you can make an application yourself through Court by attending the Magistrates Registry, or through a family law solicitor.

 You will need to complete an Application for a Protection Order (Form DV01).